 Cheow Lan Lake Overnight Stay

-We stayed at Ka Re Wee bungalow, which was included in our package, so we didn’t choose them ourselves—but they were spotless and comfortable.
-The staff was incredibly kind and served a dinner that felt like a celebration.
+We stayed at Ka Re Wee Bungalow as part of our package, so we didn’t choose it ourselves—but it was spotless and comfortable.
+The staff were incredibly kind, and dinner felt like a little celebration.

-One downside: the schedule was packed, so we had little time to actually relax at the bungalow.
+The only downside: the schedule was quite packed, leaving little time to relax at the bungalow.

 Wildlife in the Khao Sok National Park